HelpMe-Pls/Life-Engineering/Tips & Tools/Entrepreneurship.md

 - You can pay for legitimate big accounts (those that have a good number of ***organic*** audience members) to repost or reply to your posts, i.e. buying their shares.
 - DM them, ask if they offer help to grow, and negotiate a deal, something along the lines of:
 	- "_Hey, do you help with growth at all?
 I’ve been writing content for a bit and want to invest in some help.
 If so, what do you offer?
 I’m happy to talk about this somewhere else if you want_."
-- Paying for shares is a way to get your content in front of a larger audience without relying on the algorithm that keeps most beginners from ever advancing.
+- ==Paying for shares is a way to get your content in front of a larger audience, increasing people's awareness of your brand==, without relying on the algorithm that keeps most beginners from ever advancing.
 - Paying for shares is not a quick fix to your skill set, it is an *amplifier*.
 Bad turns worse and good turns better.
 Choose your [[Writing#Filter out your top performers |top performers]] for paid shares.
 - As you notice a flow of followers coming in, funnel them to your [[Writing#Product category |products]] via [[Writing#Medium form |medium]] and [[Writing#Long form |long]] form content.
 > Once you grow big enough (100k+ followers), you can sell a repost/share service and turn it into [[#In |an income]].